 Even before you reach the street that the dog cafe is on, the sound of barking, squealing and yelping fills the air, causing passersby to look up at the nearby buildings in confusion.

-Once I was calm and my anxiety levels were back to normal, I discovered that the dog cafe is actually a fantastic place to people/dog watch.
+Once I was calm, I discovered that the dog cafe is actually a fantastic place to people/dog watch.
 My friend and I ended up staying for over three hours and we were in hysterics for the entire time.

 The scenes that unfolded around us were absolutely hilarious.